Default Font Size Icon

 5. In cases involving allegations of sexual misconduct, the chair of the student conduct committee, on the same date as the initial decision is served on the respondent, will serve a written notice upon the complainant informing the complainant whether the allegations of sexual misconduct were found to have merit and describing any disciplinary sanctions and/or conditions imposed upon the respondent for the complainant's protection, including suspension or dismissal of the respondent.
 Complainant may appeal the student conduct committee's initial decision to the president, subject to the same procedures and deadlines applicable to other parties.
 The notice will also inform the complainant of their appeal rights.

-P. STUDENT CONDUCT COMMITTEE – APPEAL FROM STUDENT CONDUCT COMMITTEE INITIAL DECISION
+P. STUDENT CONDUCT COMMITTEE – REVIEW OF INITIAL DECISION

-3. The president shall provide a written decision to the respondent and the student conduct officer within 30 calendar days after receipt of the notice of appeal.
-The president's decision shall be final and shall include a notice of any rights to request reconsideration and/or judicial review.
+5. The president shall serve a written decision on all parties and their attorneys, if any, within 20 calendar days after receipt of the appeal.
+The president’s decision shall be final and subject to judicial review pursuant to Chapter 34.05 RCW, Part V.

-5. Per RCW 34.05.455, the president shall not engage in any improper ex parte communication with any of the parties regarding an appeal.
+7. Per RCW 34.05.455, the president shall not engage in an ex parte communication with any of the parties regarding an appeal.

 Q. SUMMARY SUSPENSION